This is a complete growth marketing framework and guide for photographers, writers, artists, and creators alike.

-When thinking about placement/distribution, it is easy to think of it in the term of “channels.”
+When thinking about placement/distribution, it is easy to think of it in terms of “channels.”

-The most common channels include direct to end buyer or going through a middle man such as a wholesaler or retailer.
+The most common channels include direct-to-end buyers or going through a middleman such as a wholesaler or a retailer.

 This includes selling services via direct channels such as your website, phone sales, or even via sales with face-to-face contact between you and your clients.

 For photographers, artists, and other creatives this is the most common channel since we are either selling our service, photography prints, presets, or even guides.

 This channel involves having a manufacturer selling to a distributor that sells to a retailer to send to an end buyer.